First-person authorization: What it is and how it works

 Why can’t family members decide?

 Because the law respects an individual’s choice to join the سجل ميشيغان للمانحين.
-Much like a will, you took action to document your decision to give life to others.
-Your family can’t reverse that, but their support in the process is still important and appreciated.
+You took action to document your decision to give life to others, and the law protects your decision.
+Your family can’t reverse it, but their support in the process is still important and appreciated.

 How is a family involved when their loved one is being evaluated for organ donation?